Q. How many students per class?

 Q. How can early childhood staff (PreK-2nd grade) as well as other grades, complete assessments with social distancing?

 - Staff will be able to interact with students one-on-one as long as safety protocols are in place.
 Staff will need to be wearing a face covering.
-Additionally, staff will wear face shields or use plexiglass barriers.
+Additionally, staff will be able to wear face shields or use plexiglass barriers.

 Q. Will the students have any type of interaction with each other during the day?
 Our plan needs to benefit student mental well-being, social/emotional development, as well as academic needs.
 How are they supposed to learn how to collaborate or use team work If students are never able to do so?